mattbowa/Online-Booking-System/README.md

 The SMS component was developed as a seperate module in Java, which run as an Android app.
 The SMS componet was later re-developed in C as a native windows using a GSM module.

 ### Website
-A project website can be found [here](http://www.booking.mbowa.net/).
+A project website has been moved [here](http://www.booking.mbowa.net/).

 -------------------------------------------------------------------------------------------------------------------------------